francescovogelezang/DGA/chapter2.md

 (b) data held by public service broadcasters and their subsidiaries, and by other bodies or their subsidiaries for the fulfilment of a public service broadcasting remit;

-(c) data held by cultural establishments and educational establishments;
+(c) data held by cultural establishments and protected by copyright or IPRs;

+(ca) data held by educational establishments;

 (d)  data protected for reasons of national security , defence or public security;